-at a glance
+The Festival at a glance

 Thursday 15th October

-Rosie Serdiville and John Sadler join us at 6pm to explore the archaeological and manuscript evidence they’ve pieced together to examine the story of Oliver Cromwell’s trail of tears – the march of 5000 Scottish prisoners from Dunbar to Durham.
+Rosie Serdiville and John Sadler joined us at 6pm to explore the archaeological and manuscript evidence they’ve pieced together to examine the story of Oliver Cromwell’s trail of tears – the march of 5000 Scottish prisoners from Dunbar to Durham.

-Harry Baker – World Poetry Slam Champion – concludes the day’s events at 8pm.
+Harry Baker – World Poetry Slam Champion – concluded the day’s events at 8pm.
 Harry’s a cool guy and his quick-fire, fast-paced rhymes will keep your ears pricked and your mind in top gear.

 Friday 16th October

-Tamsin Calidas joins us at noon.
+Tamsin Calidas joined us at noon.
 She upped sticks from London in favour of life on a remote Hebridean island.
 Her book I am an Island tells the tale of a harsh but ultimately cathartic natural world.
 It’s not without controversy: some islanders took exception to her account.

 Saturday 17th October

-We begin proceedings at 10am with former Minister of State for Trade, Stephen Green, talking about his book: The Human Odyssey – East, West and the search for Universal Values.
+We began proceedings at 10am with former Minister of State for Trade, Stephen Green, talking about his book: The Human Odyssey – East, West and the search for Universal Values.
 A much lauded delve into the human condition, the world and the future.

-The afternoon continues at 2pm with social historian and gardener Ursula Buchan asking: ‘Did we really dig for victory?’.
+The afternoon continued at 2pm with social historian and gardener Ursula Buchan asking: ‘Did we really dig for victory?’.
 She’ll be drawing on her book: A Green and Pleasant Land: How England’s Gardeners Fought the Second World War.

 Jen Gale describes herself as an ordinary knackered mother of two.
 Even so, she’s found time to write The Sustainable (ish) Living Guide which outlines small changes that can make big differences in our world.
 She also practises what she preaches – her family spent a year buying nothing new.
-Jen’s on at 4pm.
+Jen was on at 4pm.

 Sunday 18th October

-At 2pm, Professor Brian Ward discusses the African American visitors to the North East who made the region a hub of 19th-century anti-slavery activism, and paved the way for Martin Luther King’s historic 1967 visit.
+At 2pm, Professor Brian Ward discussed the African American visitors to the North East who made the region a hub of 19th-century anti-slavery activism, and paved the way for Martin Luther King’s historic 1967 visit.
 One of his subjects, Frederick Douglass, was a former black slave whose freedom was bought by two Quaker women from Newcastle.
 Douglass was recently referenced in a speech by Joe Biden US presidential candidate.

-Register free for all sessions on the Event pages
+Registration free for all sessions on the Event pages

 Online and free.
 Thursday 15th-Sunday 18th October.